Things to Do in Northland with Kids — 2026 Family Guide

 Northland is New Zealand's northernmost region — warm, subtropical, and the most culturally significant part of the country.
 The Bay of Islands is here.
 Cape Reinga (where the Tasman Sea meets the Pacific Ocean) is here.
 The giant kauri trees of Waipoua Forest are here.
 And the region is connected by a 3.5-hour drive from Auckland that can be broken into genuinely good stops rather than treated as something to get through.
 This guide covers Northland as a road trip, with the best family activities at each stop.

-Updated May 2026 10 min read
+By Benjamen Updated May 2026 10 min read

 Cape Reinga Lighthouse at the tip of the North Island — where the Tasman and Pacific meet 📷 Wikimedia Commons